MicroEJ/docs/SDK6UserGuide/createProject.rst

             :scale: 70%

             Gradle Project reload in IntelliJ IDEA

+         You can also configure IntelliJ IDEA to automatically reload a Gradle project after a change.
+         Refer to the :ref:`sdk_6_howto_gradle_autoreloading` section for more information.

       When the Gradle project has been reloaded, it should compile successfully, without any error.
       You can then learn :ref:`how to launch the build of the project <sdk_6_build_project>`, or :ref:`how to run it on the Simulator <sdk_6_run_on_simulator>` in the case of an Application.